Student Handbook

 Pupil participation in special graduation year activities will require conduct of the highest caliber in all school situations.

-Criteria for exclusion from these activities concern consistent behavioral patterns and shall include, but not be limited to:
+The criteria for exclusion from these activities concern consistent behavioral patterns and shall include, but not be limited to:

 - Consistent involvement in disciplinary action(s);